 Michigan poker players will have access to a second poker app in 2021.
 BetMGM Poker Michigan is backed by the MGM brand name and using partypoker software.
 Partypoker is an international brand that also operates in New Jersey.

 The World Series of Poker (WSOP) online cardroom and mobile app have millions of players and is very popular with new, younger players.
 WSOP is currently operating in New Jersey, Nevada, and Delaware.
 WSOP is the only online poker site that pools players from those three states.
 Although no partnership has been announced for WSOP Michigan, it is likely the app will launch eventually in the state.

 How Can I Play Poker Online In Michigan

 Michigan law permits online poker to be played via websites or mobile apps.
-At this time, the state has not elaborated on whether or not multi-state player pools will be allowed.
+In the near future, Michigan players should be able to play in multi-state player pools.

-Once the online poker sites are announced, users will be able to compare them to make a decision on which one they want to use.
+Now that online poker apps are available to Michigan players, users will be able to compare them to make a decision on which one they want to use.
 These sites offer a registration, which typically requires a state-issued identification card.

 Please note: you must be 21 years of age to play online poker in Michigan.